Ylianst/EMB-Serial/README.md

 - [SerialCapture-Basic](https://github.com/Ylianst/EMB-Serial/blob/main/Tools/SerialCapture-Basic), this is an early version of the SerialCapture tool that captures raw serial traffic.
 Probably not useful anymore because the other tools are better.
 - [SerialCapture-HighLevel](https://github.com/Ylianst/EMB-Serial/blob/main/Tools/SerialCapture-HighLevel), another version of the SerialCapture tool, but only generates very high level logs.
 This is the most useful tool for figuring out the high level protocol.

+In addition to these tools, I here are some traffic capture files here:

+- [High Level Traffic Captures](https://github.com/Ylianst/EMB-Serial/tree/main/tools/SerialCapture-HighLevel/captures), these where generated using the SerialCapture-HighLevel tool.
+- [Low Level Traffic Captures](https://github.com/Ylianst/EMB-Serial/tree/main/tools/SerialCapture/captures), these where generated using the SerialCapture tool and have both the high level and low level capture files.
+These where useful to figure out the low-level protocol, but probably not useful anymore.

 If you have any information on this machine, [please open an issue in GitHub](https://github.com/Ylianst/EMB-Serial/issues).